xvik/gradle-use-python-plugin/src/doc/docs/guide/docker.md

 ## Concurrency

 Any number of docker images could be used during the build.
 Different images would work concurrently.
-Different tags for the same image would be treated as different containers.
+Different tags for the same image would be started as different containers.

 Execution is synchronized by docker image: in multi-module project or with parallel build only one python command would be executed in container at a time (but commands could run in different containers concurrently).